talhabw/talhabw/README.md

 # Hi there! 👋

 My name is Talha and this is my GitHub profile.
 I"m a high school student in Turkey.
-I am trying to improve my code and math skills for future.
+I am trying to improve my code and math skills.
 I want to study Computer Science at college.
 These are my current skills, and the ones I want to gain in the near future :

 | Skill | Status |
 | :-:   | :-: |